-Cross partnership learning and impact group (AMT, SH, SRR)
+Cross partnership learning and impact group (AMT, SH, JK)

 It is important that funded partnerships create a network between them to share learning and build research capacity through networking events and joint funding applications.
-Although partnerships may use a range of co-productive, research-in-practice methods, we expect there will be potential for much shared learning.
-By working together we can take a national, not just regional approach and use this as a mechanism for upscaling our impact and dissemination.
+Although partnerships may use a range of co-productive, research-inpractice methods, we expect there will be potential for much shared learning.
+By working together, we can take a national, not just regional approach and use this as a mechanism for upscaling our impact and dissemination.

 The KRP will host a cross-partnership learning and impact group, consisting of representatives from each partnership and supported by a 'cross-partnership' implementation lead (SH).
-The group will launch in 2023 to enable the partnerships to establish themselves in their regions and begin to share learning.
-The group will draw on expert knowledge from academic and social care sector colleagues: Skills for Care (Margaret Fox), Social Care Wales (Lisa Trigg), the British Association for Social Work and Social Workers (Anti-racism lead Shantel Thomas), the national social care lead for the Applied Research Collaboration Kent, Surrey Sussex (Julien Forder), the NIHR School for Social Care Research (Prof Yvonne Birks, Deputy Director) and the lead for the Improving Adult Social Care Together study (IMPACT) (John Glasby).
+The group aims to enable the partnerships to establish themselves in their regions and begin to share learning.
+The group will draw on expert knowledge from academic and social care sector colleagues: Skills for Care (Tobias Stadler), Social Care Wales (Lisa Trigg), the British Association for Social Work and Social Workers (Lisa Urquhart and Jane Shears), the NIHR School for Social Care Research (Prof Yvonne Birks, Director) and the lead for the Improving Adult Social Care Together study (IMPACT) (Jon Glasby).